animaux

 The solution:

-• Slippers for Doggie?
+• Slippers for your dog?

 • A special access ramp for the dog

-If you use chlorine, you should not allow your dog to drink the pool water (easy to say, I know!), especially if you have a salt pool.
-Salt water can cause stomach problems (vomiting, diarrhea, etc.), which in turn can lead to dehydration or an increase in sodium levels in the blood (hyponatremia).
+If you use chlorine, you should not allow your dog to drink the pool water (easy to say, I know!), especially if you have a salt water pool.
+Salt water can cause gastric problems (vomiting, diarrhea, etc.), which in turn can lead to dehydration or an increase in sodium levels in the blood (hyponatremia).

 The solution: